chfal/investigating_orthogroups/README.md

 The -m TEST flag means that we will be testing for the model of evolution.

 Seen below is an individual slurm script for IQTree.
-This slurm script should exist in the IQTREE folder.
+This slurm script exists in the IQTREE folder.

 ```
 #!/bin/bash